Healthy Communities Grant Program

 Pre-Application Procedure

 Preapplication coordination is required.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
 An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
-Regarding pre-application/pre-proposal assistance with respect to competitive funding opportunities under this program description, EPA will generally specify the nature of the pre-application/pre-proposal assistance, if any, that will be available to applicants in the competitive announcement.
-For additional information, contact the individual(s) listed as "Information Contacts" or see Appendix IV of the Catalog.
-Interested applicants should review information on the Internet at: http://www.epa.gov/ne/eco/uep/hcgp.html.
+EPA financial assistance programs and activities subject to intergovernmental review that are subject to review under State single point of contact procedures are identified at https://www.epa.gov/grants/epa-financial-assistance-programs-subject-executive-order-12372-and-section-204.
+Applicants for programs or activities subject to Intergovernmental Review that are not subject to State single point of contact review must provide directly affected State, areawide, regional, and local entities at least 60 days to review their application following notification by EPA that the application has been selected for funding as provided by 40 CFR 29.8(a) and (c).
+Regarding pre-application assistance with respect to competitive funding opportunities under this assistance listing, EPA will generally specify the nature of the pre-application assistance, if any, that will be available to applicants in the competitive announcement.
+For additional information, contact the individual(s) listed as the "Agency Contact(s)" in the competitive announcement.
+Interested applicants should review information found at: https://www3.epa.gov/region1/eco/uep/hcgp.html.

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-Applicants, except in limited circumstances approved by the Agency, must submit all initial applications for funding through https://www.grants.gov.
-The Healthy Communities Grant Program has a two step process for evaluating competitive applications which is described in the annual Request for Initial Proposals.
+Applicants, except in limited circumstances approved by the Agency, must submit all initial applications for funding through Grants.gov.
+The Healthy Communities Grant Program has a two-step process for evaluating competitive applications which is described in the competitive announcement.

 Award Procedure